-George C. Halvorson served as chairman and chief executive officer of Kaiser Permanente from 2002 to 2013, and continues to serve as chairman.
+George C. Halvorson served as chairman and chief executive officer of Kaiser Permanente from 2002 to 2013.
 Headquartered in Oakland, Calif., Kaiser Permanente is the nation’s largest nonprofit health plan and hospital system, serving more than 9 million members and generating about $50 billion in annual revenue.

 Kaiser Permanente has been investing heavily in electronic medical records and physician support systems over the past five years.
 More than 9 million patients now have their records in the Kaiser Permanente computers.
 The medical records are designed to provide real-time information to patients and physicians and to provide the tools to coordinate their care among doctors, nurses and other caregivers.

 Kaiser Permanente also is a leader in electronic connectivity between doctors and patients, with more than 12 million yearly “e-visits” chosen by patients instead of face-to-face clinical visits, and more than 100 million lab reports, test results and care updates sent to patients by their Kaiser Permanente care teams.

 Care improvement programs supported by Kaiser Permanente computer systems have dramatically diminished rates of sepsis and pressure ulcers, cut HIV death rates to half the national average, improved heart-disease survival, and significantly reduced the number of broken bones for Kaiser Permanente members.